 A CAPTCHA is a distorted code you copy on a website to access a page.
 This is to prevent automated attacks on a website.
 The acronym is said to mean Completely automated public Turing test to tell computers and humans apart.
-However, I am not sure that the word is a true acronym.
+However, the word is most likely a contrived acronym, in other words, a backronym.
 It was probably made in analogy with gotcha, ’I have got you’, meaning that you have caught somebody doing something wrong.
 A gotcha also means a sudden unexpected problem.
 The interesting thing is that there now is another way to prevent hackers from accessing a web page – and it is called GOTCHA, said to mean Generating panOptic Turing Tests to Tell Computers and Humans Apart.
 If you don’t know Alan Turing or the Turing Test, read here or here.

 The Morse signal SOS is said to mean Save our Ship or Save our Souls.
 In fact, the alarm signal is …- – -… (three short, three long, three short without any pause), while the letters SOS in Morse code are three short, pause, three long, pause, three short.

 Another distress signal is Mayday, mainly used by airplane or ship crews.
 It is used in voice communication via radio.
 In a life-threatening emergency the word is repeated three times.
 The word is said to have been created by Frederick Rockford, a radio officer at Croydon Airport in London in 1923.
 Mayday supposedly comes from the French m’aidez meaning ‘help me’ or venez m’aider meaning ‘come and help me’.
 So Mayday is not a backronym.